MK Dons 2016/17 Customer Charter

 Milton Keynes Dons Football Club is an equal opportunities employer.
 The Club is committed to equality of opportunity within its organisation and encourages a similar commitment from organisations with which we have contact, either through our business or socially.

-Equality of opportunity at Milton Keynes Dons Football Club means that we will not discriminate against or in any way treat less favourably, any person on grounds of race, nationality, ethnic origin, colour, religion, disability, sex or sexual orientation in any of our activities.
+Equality of opportunity at Milton Keynes Dons Football Club means that we will not discriminate against or in any way treat less favourably, any person on grounds age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex or sexual orientation in any of our activities in line with the Equality Act 2010.
 This includes the advertisement of jobs, the selection of candidates for employment or promotion, job location or working environment, pay, and employment terms and conditions and internal and external training activities and awards.

-Milton Keynes Dons Football Club does not condone any sexual or racially based harassment or other discriminatory behaviour, whether physical or verbal.
+Milton Keynes Dons Football Club does not condone any harassment or other discriminatory behaviour, whether physical or verbal, based on any of the protected characteristics as defined by the Equality Act 2010.
 The Club works with others to ensure such behaviour is met with the appropriate action in whatever context it appears.

 MK Dons Football Club acknowledges and accepts it has a responsibility for the well being and safety of all children and young people who are under the Club’s care or utilising the Club’s facilities.
 It is the duty of all adults working at the Club to safeguard the welfare of children and young people by creating an environment that protects them from harm.